polkadot-fellows/runtimes/integration-tests/minimal-relay/README.md

 Rust dry-run harness for the Minimal Relay migration: moving the remaining Relay Chain state (balances with holds/reserves, registrar, HRMP, …) to the Coretime chain and Asset Hub.

-This crate lands ahead of the migration pallets: today's tests exercise snapshot loading, block production and XCM transport against the runtimes as they are.
-Each migration PR extends `tests.rs` with the scenarios it introduces, so the harness never carries code ahead of the runtimes it runs.

 Three chains -- RC, CT and AH -- are loaded from `try-runtime` snapshots of real network state.
 Blocks are produced by calling hooks directly and DMP/UMP messages are shuttled between the chains by hand -- i.e. without nodes and networking.
+Each migration PR extends `tests.rs` with the scenarios it introduces.

 This is the successor of the AHM v1 harness (`integration-tests/ahm` on the `dev-asset-hub-migration` branch), extended from two chains to three.